fireblocks/payment-disbursement/README.md

 hedgefund  cbc5bebf-2d63-4d99-ba7e-0c6ad6116e0e  ETH 0x0000000001 0.01
 ```

+Set up API Cosigner, with TAP rule in place to authorize signing and initiating a tx.
+Set up Admin Quorum with rules in place to approve whitelisting wallets.
+Fix the quorum to be 1 so that we can approve without manually signing, as there are a ton of wallets to whitelist

 ### Step 1: Whitelist External Wallets
 Fireblocks PS runs “Create User Wallets” scripts which calls Create External Wallet API to *whitelist* wallets by
 looping thru csv